-To create a service account, follow the setup instructions in our Google Cloud Provider (GCP) documentation.
+To create a service account, follow the setup instructions in our Google Cloud Platform (GCP) documentation.

-By default, your GCP service account doesn't have permission to read data from BigQuery.
+Your GCP service account will need permission to read and write data to BigQuery.
 You can set up your service account to have full access to your project using a predefined role.
 Otherwise, you can create a custom role and provide limited access according to a user-specified list of permissions.

 You can grant full access by assigning the